dmarciano/RandomStringGenerator/README.md

 - Passwords
 - Order/Product Numbers
 - File Names

-The RSG language used to the specify the pattern is relatively simply.
-Although Regular Expressions can express *very* complicated patterns (e.g. using look-aheads), it makes them much more complicated.
-In addition, regular expressions were designed more for matching strings to a pattern rather than generating a string from a pattern.
-The latter is exactly what this library is designed to do and is in many ways a complement to regular expressions.
+- Generating large data sets for testing/demonstration

+The RSG language is used to specify the pattern.
+RSG can be thought of as a complement to Regular Expression (RegEx) - whereas RegEx is used to *test* strings against a pattern, RSG is used to *create* strings from a pattern.
+Therefore an RSG pattern can be as simple as a single character token or as complex as incorporating optional blocks and user-defined functions.
+It depends on the specific use can and the data that needs to be generated.
+Although it contains some advanced features (such as the user-defined functions), most users will not need to use them; but they are should the need ever arise.

 ## RSG Language
 Generating a string using the RSG library is done by specifying a pattern for the string.
 This pattern is made up of [Tokens](#tokens), [Modifiers](#modifiers), [Literals](#literals), [Optionals](#optionals), and [Others](#others).